 The Scrum Team

 The Scrum Team consists of a Product Owner, the Development Team, and a Scrum Master.
-Scrum Teams are self-organizing and crossfunctional.
+Scrum Teams are self-organizing and cross-functional.
 Self-organizing teams choose how best to accomplish their work, rather than being directed by others outside the team.
-Crossfunctional teams have all competencies needed to accomplish the work without depending on others not part of the team.
+Cross-functional teams have all competencies needed to accomplish the work without depending on others not part of the team.
 The team model in Scrum is designed to optimize flexibility, creativity, and productivity.

 Scrum Teams deliver products iteratively and incrementally, maximizing opportunities for feedback.
-Incremental deliveries of ““Done”” product ensure a potentially useful version of working product is always available.
+Incremental deliveries of “Done” product ensure a potentially useful version of working product is always available.

 The Product Owner

-The Product Owner is responsible for maximizing the value the product and the work of the Development Team.
+The Product Owner is responsible for maximizing the value of the product and the work of the Development Team.
 How this is done may vary widely across organizations, Scrum Teams, and individuals.

 The Product Owner is the sole person responsible for managing the Product Backlog.
 Product Backlog management includes: